 Oktoberfest itself is generally free to attend.
 There is no admission fee to enter the festival grounds, which are located at Theresienwiese in Munich.
 Visitors can walk around, enjoy the lively atmosphere, listen to music, and take in the Bavarian culture without paying an entrance fee.
 The notable exception here is entrance into the Oide Wiesn which does charge a small admission fee of €4, per person.

 While entry to Oktoberfest is free, you should be prepared for expenses once you're inside.
 You'll need to purchase food, beverages, and any souvenirs or rides you wish to enjoy.
 The cost of these items can add up, especially if you plan to indulge in traditional Bavarian dishes and beer.
-We recommend a budget of €100 per person, per day for Oktoberfest.
+I recommend a budget of €100 per person, per day for Oktoberfest.

 It is also worth noting that if you want to secure a seat in one of the festival's many beer tents, particularly if you are traveling with a large group, it is advisable to make a reservation in advance, which requires a deposit.
 (More information on reservations can be found under Reservations below.)